sensapex/umsdk/README.md

 Precompiled windows binaries can be found in http://dist.sensapex.com/misc/um-sdk/latest/

+All subdirectories under src/ contain qmake project (.pro) files.
+There are also visual studio solution and project files under src/lib/windows/ .

 ### Documentation

 Generate doxygen documentation and examine doc/html/index.html for details.
 There is a sample